Indoor Exhibits, Below Deck Galleries Reopen At Maritime Museum Of San Diego, June 15

-*For visitors looking for an affordable, educational and safe sightseeing experience on the water, the Museum’s Historic Bay Cruise option is available with purchase of general admission tickets.
-Five 45-minute narrated bay tours will be offered daily starting April 1, 2021.
-Check-in for bay tours is fifteen minutes prior at 11:00 a.m., 12:45 p.m., 1:45 p.m., 2:45 p.m. and 3:45 p.m.
-Space is limited due to lower capacity requirements in accordance with state guidelines.
-Bay Boat tour reservations can be made by customers upon arriving at the Museum when purchasing general admission passes from the Ticket Booth or online in advance at TICKETS, while supplies.
-Guests may check-in for boat tours 15-minutes prior to and enjoy their scheduled Bay tour, before or after they explore the Maritime Museum.
+Check-in for Historic Bay Cruises are 11:00 a.m., 12:45 p.m., 1:45 p.m., 2:45 p.m. and 3:45 p.m.
+Monday through Sunday.
+Check-in for Naval History Bay Tours are Saturdays and Sundays at 12:15 p.m. and 2:15 p.m.
+Bay Boat tour reservations can be made by customers upon arriving at the Museum when purchasing general admission passes from the Ticket Booth or online in advance at tickets, while supplies last.
+Guests may enjoy these popular, educational boat tours before or after they explore the Maritime Museum.

-Additional sanitation, disinfection and cleaning procedures have been implemented throughout the Museum vessels.
-Museum staff and crews will sanitize the boats before and after each tour.
-The Museum has invested in additional convenient hand sanitizer dispensaries available for use before and after touching handrails.
-Frequently touched surfaces will be sanitized multiple times on a daily basis.
+Additional sanitation, disinfection and cleaning procedures will continue even with the lift of state health guidelines.
+For visitor convenience, the Museum has invested in additional hand sanitizer dispensaries available for use before and after touching handrails.

 Located at Star of India Wharf, the Maritime Museum of San Diego is a collection of historic vessels moored together dockside along the north embarcadero between Grape and Ash Streets located at 1492 North Harbor Drive, San Diego, CA 92101-3309.
 For more information, to make a donation or learn more about the restoration projects underway, visit sdmaritime.org.